microsoft/FluidExamples/item-counter/README.md

 One important note is that you will need to use a token provider or, purely for testing and development, use the insecure token provider.
 There are instructions on how to set this up on the [Fluid Framework website](https://aka.ms/fluid).

-All the code required to set up the Fluid Framework and SharedTree data structure is in the infra folder.
+All the code required to set up the Fluid Framework and SharedTree data structure is in the `src/infra` folder.
 Most of this code will be the same for any app.

 ## Schema Definition

-The SharedTree schema is defined in the schema.ts source file.
-This schema is passed into the SharedTree when it is initialized in index.tsx.
-For more details, see the schema.ts comments.
+The SharedTree schema is defined in the `src/schema.ts` source file.
+This schema is passed into the SharedTree when it is initialized in `src/index.tsx`.
+For more details, see the `src/schema.ts` comments.

 ## Working with Data